aplaceformom/terraform-ecs-app-action/README.md

 Specify a map of key=value pairs to be passed off in the ECS containers environment.
 - required: false

+### secrets
+Specify a map of key=value pairs to be passed off in the ECS containers secrets.
+- required: false

 ### cpu
 ECS CPU Allocation
 - required: false